geopython/diving-into-pygeoapi/workshop/content/docs/advanced/cloud.md

 You may have noticed that the pygeoapi configuration file includes a reference to the endpoint on which pygeoapi is published.
 This configuration should match the public endpoint of the service (domain, path and port).

-By default the, `pygeoapi` Docker Image will run from the `root` path `/`.
+By default the pygeoapi Docker Image will run from the `root` path `/`.
 If you need to run from a sub-path and have all internal URLs correct you can set the `SCRIPT_NAME` environment variable.

 <div class="termy">